-- Delays in returning injured workers to their jobs, because employers need information on medical conditions to determine if an injured worker is able to return to work, to assess the appropriate accommodations for light duty or restricted capacity, and to assure that the return to work will not result in re-injury. - Difficulties administering state workers' compensation second injury funds, if information on pre-existing conditions is not available. - Increased durations of disability, because of other delays in administering the workers' compensation system (e.g. independent medical examiners may be unable to obtain the information needed to determine the degree of permanent disability after maximum medical improvement occurs)
+- delays in the delivery of appropriate medical treatment, because WC payers must first determine whether the injury was work related and must be aware of other conditions to authorize appropriate treatment plans. - delays in the payment of workers' compensation benefits for lost wages, because lack of medical information may impede the ability of WC payers to reduce lost wage benefits through aggressive treatment protocols. - delays in returning injured workers to their jobs, because employers need information on medical conditions to determine if an injured worker is able to return to work, to assess the appropriate accommodations for light duty or restricted capacity, and to assure that the return to work won't result in re-injury. - difficulties administering state workers' compensation second injury funds, if information on pre-existing conditions is not available, and - increased durations of disability, because of other delays in administering the WC system (e.g. independent medical examiners may be unable to obtain the information needed to determine the degree of permanent disability after maximum medical improvement occurs)

-Workers' compensation service providers rely on timely medical information to reserve claims, assess return-to-work options, control losses, administer loss prevention programs, and determine coverage, among other functions.
-While it is appropriate that regulations govern how medical information is used for these purposes, overly restrictive regulations could restrain the workers' compensation system and increase costs.
-In an extreme example, concerns about potential penalties associated with the release of medical information to workers' compensation providers in Hawaii's medical privacy act caused workers' compensation hearings to stop and virtually shut down the system in that state.
+WC service providers rely on timely medical information to reserve claims, assess return to work options, control losses, administer loss prevention programs and determine coverage, among other functions.
+While it is appropriate that regulations govern how medical information is used for these purposes, overly restrictive regulations could restrain the WC system and increase costs.
+In the extreme, concerns about potential penalties associated with the release of medical information to WC providers in Hawaii after it passed its medical privacy act caused WC hearings to stop and virtually shut down the system in that state.
 Hawaii's act has since been repealed.

-Regulations should protect the medical privacy of all workers' compensation claimants without compromising the efficiency and effectiveness of the workers' compensation system.
-To that end, the Subcommittee recommends that all regulations and future legislation addressing this issue explicitly authorize and list permissible disclosures of individually identifiable medical information to employers and workers' compensation service providers along with restrictions on further disclosure of this information to other parties.
-This will preserve prompt access to the information workers' compensation service providers and benefit administration, while still protecting the privacy of claimant medical information.
+The bottom line is to enact provisions that will protect the medical privacy of all WC claimants without compromising the efficiency and effectiveness of the workers' compensation system.
+To that end, the Academy recommends that all regulations and future legislation addressing this issue explicitly authorize and list permissible disclosures of individually identifiable medical information to employers and WC service providers along with restrictions on further disclosure of this information to other parties.
+This will preserve prompt access to the information WC service providers need for medical services and benefit administration, while still protecting the privacy of claimant medical information.
+In conclusion, the Academy cautions public policymakers that implementing medical privacy provisions without clarification on the permitted disclosures to WC service providers could reduce the efficiency and effectiveness of the WC system and increase costs to employers.
+The Academy's WC Working Group is available to provide specific examples of how costs might increase and answer questions public policymakers may have on this issue.